Tips Regarding Research Opportunities For High School Students

-And because college undergraduates tend to be more exposed to research opportunities, tons of colleges often volunteer to assist high school students with their science projects.
+And because college undergraduates tend to be more exposed to research opportunities, many colleges often volunteer to assist high school students with their science projects.

 Indeed, opportunities don't exist - you have to create them.
 But don't take it as plain as there is no opportunity.
 What I mean is that you need to go out and look for these opportunities.

-If you are a high school student residing in New York City, be sure to check out the “New York City Research Mentoring Consortium.”
-This is a program that was put in place by the American Museum of Natural History and includes a ton of programs students can leverage.
+If you are a high school student residing in New York City, be sure to check out the "New York City Research Mentoring Consortium."
+It is a program put in place by the American Museum of Natural History and includes many programs students can leverage.
 And you may also want to check out some programs put in place by the state.